vetras/ts-express-decorators-wiki/Throw-HTTP-Exceptions.md

     }
 }
 ```
-If `id` paramere is not an number, the method throw a Bad Request.
+If `id` parameter is not an number, the method throw a Bad Request.
 This will produce a response with status code 400 and "Not a number" message.